Thailand Tourism 2026: Monthly Figures, Trends and Key Data

 • weekly updates relayed by the Thai press based on ministry data.

-It is normal for some figures to differ slightly depending on whether they refer to a full month, a cumulative total as of a specific date, or a reconstructed value based on a quarterly total.
+It is normal for some figures to differ slightly depending on whether they refer to a full month, a cumulative total as of a specific date, or a value published at a different date.
 This distinction matters when reading Thailand tourism statistics for 2026.

 FAQ: Thailand tourism 2026